 In any case, this literature does not explain the central finding of this Note, which is that the increase in pain during the GR was not followed by a decline in pain and a resumption of the pre-GR pain trend (which was, in any case, zero or small).
-None of the studies cited above would suggest why pain would suddenly increase and then not return to trend after the distress or economic insecurity returned to normal levels.9 A different type of explanation is required.
+None of the studies cited above would suggest why pain would suddenly increase and then not return to trend after the distress or economic insecurity returned to normal levels.10 A different type of explanation is required.
 One possibility explored in other contexts in economics is that an economic downturn could act as a "trigger" which acts on long-term trends to move them over a threshold and hence have long-term impacts.
-Macroeconomists have heavily studied such "hysteresis" effects where what is a presumed short-term, temporary decline in national output has a permanently negative effect on output thereafter (Ball, 2014; Blanchard & Summers, 1986).
-Evidence for what are called "scarring effects" on workers occur when the recession results in workers losing long-term good jobs to which they never return, resulting in permanently lower wages and permanently lower quality jobs (Davis & Von Wachter, 2011; Huckfeldt, 2022).
-While speculative, it is possible that a related mechanism could occur for pain, with the well-documented economic distress induced by the Great Recession, layered on top of a long-term decline in the job quality and wages of less educated workers resulting from deindustrialization and skill-biased technological change, having triggered increases in pain associated with that sudden increase in distress.
+Macroeconomists have heavily studied such "hysteresis" effects where what is a presumed short-term, temporary decline in national output has a permanently negative effect on output thereafter (Ball 2014; Blanchard and Summers 1986) and Yagan (2019) has studied it specifically for employment in the Great Recession.11 Evidence for what are called "scarring effects" on workers occur when the recession results in workers losing long-term good jobs to which they never return, resulting in permanently lower wages and permanently lower quality jobs (Davis and Von Wachter 2011; Huckfeldt 2022).
+While speculative, it is possible that a related mechanism could occur for pain, with the welldocumented economic distress induced by the Great Recession, layered on top of a long-term decline in the job quality and wages of less educated workers resulting from deindustrialization and skill-biased technological change, having triggered increases in pain associated with that sudden increase in distress.

-6. Concluding Remarks
+6 | Concluding Remarks

 We have reported in this Note the unexpected finding that much, if not most, of the long-term trend in pain since about 1997 occurred during the Great Recession.
 We recommend that this finding be followed up with additional research into possible causes of such a discontinuous shift, as well as an examination of other data sets to determine whether that pattern is also found there.
-Case et al. (2020)
+Case et al. (2020) refer to the "mystery" of American pain and Case and Deaton (2020) titled their pain chapter the "mystery" of pain; our findings increase that mystery.